-The Endocrinology section focuses on the synthesis, function and regulation of various hormones in both normal and disease states.
+The Endocrine section focuses on the synthesis, function and regulation of various hormones in both normal and disease states.
 The structure and role of various endocrine organs is studied.
 Content for each presentation will include basic science material fundamental to understanding of the normal condition along with clinically relevant material such as diagnosis and treatment.
 Presentations such as diabetes will correlate metabolic and physiologic changes with the underlying disease process.
 The section will be presented using lecture, small-group discussion, computer-aided instruction and laboratory formats.
-Osteopathic diagnosis and treatment (ODT) of disorders is integrated through the section.
 At the conclusion of each clinical presentation, a practicing clinician, along with basic scientists, conduct a review of the presented material for the purpose of integrating basic science and clinical information.